 Fathers Financial Support for Their Children: Evidence from the Parents and Children Together Evaluation

-Please join Mathematica and its partners for a webinar on Monday, October 5, from 3:00 to 4:00 PM EDT on how low-income fathers in Responsible Fatherhood programs perceive and provide financial support for their children.
+Mathematica and its partners held a webinar on how low-income fathers in Responsible Fatherhood programs perceive and provide financial support for their children.

 - What amount and type of support do fathers participating in RF programs provide to their children?
 What are their attitudes toward providing this support?